metablaster/WindowsFirewallRuleset/docs/SecurityAndPrivacy.md

 By having someones IP a potential attacker can determine ones approximate geographical location as well as scan their IP for vulnerabilities which can help to gain access to victim's system.

+One method how this is done is by using software such as [nmap][nmap]

 VPN or proxy is used to hide your real IP from the endpoint to which you connect, such as a web server or game server.\
 If somehow you end up on malicious server an attacker behind such a server might scan your IP to see